-Power on
+Power ON

-• Press the power button • to start the instrument while ensuring it is connected to a power supply.
+• Press the power button to start the instrument while ensuring it is connected to a power supply.

-Power off
+Power OFF

-- Press the power button 💩 , go to power-off interface, and click to turn off the instrument. - Long press the power button of for forced power-off of the instrument.
+- Press the power button , go to power-off interface, and click to turn off the instrument. - Long press the power button b for 5 seconds to force shut down the instrument.